DUNE-DAQ/datafilter/apps/README.md

 ```
 datafilter2 -N 2 # to start send the TR from the emulator

-datafilter2 -x 1 # to get the next TR from the emulator
+datafilter2 -x 1 # to get the next TR from the emulator.
+                 # You can repeat this command to get the next TR again.

 ```